 Yes.
-Treebate is based on the price paid for the tree.
+Your credit is determined in part by the price you paid for the tree.
 Treebate only accepts applications for trees purchased and planted during the current planting season (September – April).
 Trees planted in previous planting seasons are not eligible.
 A receipt, or proof of purchase, is necessary to determine both the price paid for the tree and the date the tree was purchased.

 It is not necessary to submit the original receipt.
 You may submit a photocopy, a photo, or a PDF.
 Please make sure the entire receipt is visible.
 We are unable to accept credit card statements as proof of purchase.